nicode-io/The_Starting_Point/README.md

 - Connect-Mongodb-Session: link Express-Session with MongoDB database
 - Ejs: templating engine to include javascript logic in your html files
 - Express: create an application quickly
-- Express-Handlebars: manage Express handlebars
+- Express-Handlebars: manage handlebars and templating engine
 - Express-Session: create user session, generate cookies automatically
 - MongoDB: no-SQL MongoDB database manager
 - Mongoose: a great ODM manager to use with MongoDB